tomjridge/p4.archived/README.md

   * The interface allows to go beyond context-free grammars.
 In particular, infinitely many non-terminals are supported, as the grammar is generated lazily, on-demand.
+See the section "indentation-sensitive parsing" in `src/p4_examples.ml` for examples.